-

 After the completion of each of the five (5) modules, a multi choice questionnaire will be presented, allowing the learner to confirm their training, based on the module just completed

-A total of 82 questions must be answered correctly - 100% correct, before moving onto the next phase of assessment.
+All questions must be answered correctly - 100% correct, before moving onto the next phase of assessment.

 Practical – Free Text

-Interactive Videos - WISE 3.1 (workplace industry simulated environment)
+Interactive Videos - WISE 3.1

 A series of six (6) interactive videos filmed in a hospitality simulated workplace environment will be viewed by the learner.
 The learner is required to interact with the video scenarios and respond by submitting correct responses to each situation.
 Each scenario must be answered correctly before being allowed to move onto the next section.
 30 questions in total are posed by the scenarios to the learner.

-Role Play – WISE 3.2 (workplace industry simulated environment)
+Role Play – WISE 3.2

 Competency Conversation (if required)